A "black hole theorem," and its implications: Introduction

-Specifically, the next section will state a ``black hole theorem," which exhibits the conflict between some fairly general expectations about black holes.
+Such a discussion, exhibiting a conflict between some very general assumptions, thus focusses attention on the key question of which of these must be modified for a consistent physical description.
 Given the conflict -- and the likelihood of the problem's fundamental role -- the most important part of this ``theorem" is probably, like with the Coleman-Mandula theorem\cite{CoMa}, the loophole through which it is evaded.\footnote{The expected evasion is one reason for the quotation marks, and another is the relative triviality of the proof, once the assumptions are explained.
-To avoid clutter, quotation marks will be dropped in most of the following, but may be mentally inserted by the reader.} The loophole in the Coleman-Mandula theorem leads to the existence of supersymmetry, and the loophole here is expected to be associated with the deeper structure and principles of quantum gravity.
+To avoid clutter, quotation marks will be dropped in most of the following, but may be mentally inserted by the reader.} The loophole in the Coleman-Mandula theorem connects to the existence of supersymmetry, and the loophole here is expected to be associated with deeper structure and principles of quantum gravity.

+In outline, the next section will state and explain the basic assumptions, using LQFT for illustrative purposes; the theorem follows simply once these are stated.
+The next section then discusses the way in which various proposals modify these assumptions.
+Discussion is given both for older scenarios, and particularly for the newer replica wormhole proposal.
+Challenges with these proposals suggest seeking a more ``minimal" resolution of the conflict.

-In particular, it appears important to get beyond a description of black holes based on LQFT.
-There, locality leads to behavior responsible for the problem, by forbidding information escape from a black hole.
-We don't expect quantum gravity to necessarily respect the LQFT definition of locality.
-However, an important question is whether there is a more ``coarse-grained" notion of locality, associated to definition of quantum subsystems of a gravitational system.
-In other quantum systems, such a definition of subsystems is part of the basic structure, and it is difficult to describe much of what we do in quantum mechanics {\it without} some such definition.
-In quantum gravity the question of their definition appears to be an important one of basic structure.
+Section four reviews and expands on the important question of definition of subsystems in quantum gravity.
+It is quite plausible that the locality property of LQFT must be modified.
+An important first question is whether there is a more ``coarse-grained" notion of locality, associated to definition of quantum subsystems of a gravitational system.
+In other quantum systems, such a definition of subsystems is part of the basic structure, and it is difficult to describe much of what we do in quantum mechanical theories {\it without} some such definition.
+In quantum gravity the question of their definition appears to likewise be an important one of basic structure.
 Assumption of such a definition is part of the statement of the general theorem, but this is clearly a question to be understood more closely.
-If there {\it is} such a definition, of a basic form, at least to a good approximation, then evading the theorem appears to require other violations of LQFT locality, which in turn immediately suggest possible observational signatures.
-In any case, it is important to examine each of the assumptions carefully, and understand the way that physics avoids the conclusion of the theorem.